 Bankruptcy can be the answer that struggling small businesses are looking for.
 Business bankruptcy may help the business keep its doors open or quickly close the doors.
 The business type as well as what chapter of bankruptcy a business files will determine the type of relief a business can expect.
 When filing Chapter 11 and Chapter 13 bankruptcies, businesses can stay open while making monthly payments to their creditors.
 However, under business bankruptcy laws regarding Chapter 7, it allows the business to close in a transparent and efficient process.

-It is important for business owners to know that not every bankruptcy option is appropriate for every business.
+Business owners need to know that not every bankruptcy option is appropriate for every business.
 When a business owner decides to file for bankruptcy, the business can be affected in different ways.
 If the business files the wrong type of bankruptcy, personal finances may be negatively affected.
 In some cases, as the business owner, you may even face litigation.
 These are some of the reasons why you should consult with a bankruptcy attorney who specializes in business bankruptcy laws.

 If you are the sole proprietor, then the courts consider your business to be a part of you and not a separate entity.
 This means that you are responsible for the debts that the business incurs.
 As a result, any chapter of bankruptcy you decide to file must include both your business and financial assets and debts.

 If you choose to file Chapter 7, one of the biggest advantages is that all assets become part of the estate.
 Under the law, you may be able to retain some assets.
 However, assets that are not exempt will be sold by the bankruptcy trustee.

 Under Chapter 11 and 13, the doors of your business will remain open.
-One requirement is that the business must bring in enough money every month in order to make the required monthly payment.
+One requirement is that the business must bring in enough money every month to make the required monthly payment.